Mediocre Culture Guide

 Reviews

-We provide a review for each employee (with the opportunity to share ideas about both the employee and the company, a two-way street) annually from their hire date.
-Here's the process we follow.
+We provide a review for each employee (with the opportunity to share ideas about both the employee and the company, a two-way street) annually from their hire date, as well quarterly check-ins.
+We encourage employees to be honest with answers: we want to hear ways to make your work-life better.

 Outside Work